 The first stage is simply taking notes as ideas come to me, often (and annoyingly) while I’m doing something else.
 This is where a notebook — the physical kind, not a laptop — is invaluable.

 This is my Moleskine notebook.
-I only use one at a time — keeping separate notebooks for different projects is pointless, as I often never know if a project will actually come to fruition.
+I only use one at a time — keeping separate notebooks for different projects is wasteful, as I often never know if a project will actually come to fruition.
 I simply title each note with an abbreviation of the project name (above are two examples of notes for WL, i.e. my comic series Wasteland), make the notes, then finish with a single ruled line underneath (unless the note ends exactly at the bottom of a page), ready for a new note to start on the next line.
 I also dog-ear the page so I can easily find all my unprocessed notes again, long after I close the Moleskine.

 An important point, here; everything I think of is written down.
 I don’t censor my thought processes at all.
 No matter how slight, unusual or absurd, it all goes in here.
 Evaluation comes later; at this stage it’s simply about capturing every relevant (and often irrelevant) thought I have.